Bardeen Black Holes in the Regularized $4D$ Einstein--Gauss--Bonnet Gravity: Black Hole Thermodynamics

-Further, to check the local thermodynamical stability of black holes, we analyze the behaviour of specific heat ($C_+$) of the black holes.
-The positive (negative) specific heat signifies the local thermodynamical stability (instability) of the black holes.
-By using the relation, $C_+=\frac{\partial M_+}{\partial r_+}/\frac{\partial T_+}{\partial r_+}$ \cite{ghosh,sus}, we get the expression of specific of Bardeen black holes in $4D$ EGB gravity with
+The behavior of Helmholtz's free energy is shown in Figure~\ref{fig:Bf}.
+However, Helmholtz's free energy is negative ($F_+<0$) for some small values of $r_+$, and the black hole temperature is negative for these states.
+However, for black hole states with $T_+\geq 0$, Helmholtz's free energy is always positive ($F_+>0$).
+Therefore, Bardeen $4D$ EGB black holes are globally unstable as $F_+>0$.
+Further, to check the local thermodynamical stability of black holes, we analyze the behavior of specific heat ($C_+$) of the black holes.
+The positive (negative) specific heat signifies the black holes' local thermodynamical stability (instability).
+By using the relation, $C_+=\frac{\partial M_+}{\partial r_+}/\frac{\partial T_+}{\partial r_+}$ \cite{Cai:2001dz,Ghosh:2014pga}, we get the expression of specific of Bardeen black holes in $4D$ EGB gravity \begin{linenomath}